ushistiy/GLK12232-25-SM-lcdproc/README.md

 lcd_devices="glk"
 ```

-Set RS232 port (in BIOS) and LCD speed to 115200 baud (More information in GLK12232-25-SM User Manual)
+Set RS232 port (in BIOS) and LCD display speed to 115200 baud (More information in GLK12232-25-SM User Manual)
 ```
 echo -n -e "\xfe\x39\x8A" > /dev/ttyS1